kennylwx/schiba/README.md

-# 🐕 Schiba (Database Schema Extractor for LLM)
+# 🐕 Schiba - Database Schema Extractor for AI Context Windows

-Database schema extraction tool with built-in connection management.
-Schiba generates compact, token-efficient schema representations optimized for AI context windows.
+A streamlined database schema extraction tool designed specifically for AI language model context windows.
+Schiba connects to your databases and generates compact, token-efficient schema representations perfect for use with Claude, ChatGPT, Gemini, and other LLMs.

 ## Installation